leonardpauli/layer-renamer/readme.md

-# LayerRenamer - like a pro
+# LayerRenamer - Pro style
 *- a plugin for [Sketch](https://sketchapp.com/)*

 #### Rename multiple layers at once using RegEx and flags
 - Select your layer(s)
-- Hit `⌘-ctrl-R`
+- Hit `⌘-⎇-R`
 - Enter your regex, or just tab if you want it all
 - Enter your replacement pattern
 - Hit `enter`, and profit!

 #### Or, wanna select all layers whose name matches regex?
 - Deselect all
-- Hit `⌘-shift-F`
+- Hit `⌘-⎇-F`
 - Enter your regex
 - Hit `enter`, and profit!

-*Protip: if you skip deselecting, if will look through the ones selected
+*Protip: if you skip deselecting, if will look through the ones selected*

 ---